Kramers-Kr\"onig approach to the electric permittivity of the vacuum in a strong constant electric field: Summary and discussion

 \section{Summary and discussion}

-In summary, we have calculated the change of the electric permittivity, as a response of the vacuum against a probe electric wave, in the presence and absence of a strong constant electric field.
+In summary, we have revisited the change of the electric permittivity, as a response of the vacuum against a probe electric wave, in the presence and absence of a strong constant electric field.
 As described in Sec.~\ref{sec:3}, our calculation is based on a linear-response theory in the strong electric field, which we have formulated using the non-equilibrium in-in formalism and the Furry-picture perturbation theory.
 Our in-in formulation is manifestly causal, which naturally yields the Kramers-Kr\"{o}nig relation.
 By subtracting the infrared divergence appropriately, we have first calculated the imaginary part of the change of the electric permittivity (\ref{g2e;::15ffefq}) and then made use of the Kramers-Kr\"{o}nig relation to numerically obtain the real part (\ref{gqerqq:40-aa-}) and thereby the whole electric permittivity.
 We have also established a clear relation between the electric permittivity and the number of pairs produced by the dynamically-assisted Schwinger effect (\ref{eq;vwefewqf50}).
 Our approach is beyond the conventional weak-field and zero-frequency-probe limit, and has revealed intriguing features for strong fields and/or probes with finite frequencies; see Sec.~\ref{sec:4}.
-In particular, we have found that the electric permittivity exhibits a characteristic oscillating pattern with respect to the probe frequency, which is quite analogous to what has been observed in semiconductor experiments in the context of the Franz-Keldysh effect and electroreflectance.
+In particular, we have found (for the first time in the context of strong-field QED to the best of our knowledge) that both the real and imaginary parts of the electric permittivity exhibit characteristic oscillating patterns with respect to the probe frequency.
+This is quite analogous to what has been observed in semiconductor experiments in the context of the Franz-Keldysh effect and electroreflectance.
 The oscillating structure is directly related to the change of the QED-vacuum structure (cf. the square-root $\bar{E}$ dependence of the peak locations).
 This implies that the measurement of the electric permittivity serves as a probe to quantitatively diagnose the QED vacuum.
 Another notable feature is that the low-frequency behavior is modified due to a non-perturbative strong-field effect.
 This modification is suppressed strongly by the field strength, ${\rm e}^{-\pi m^2/e\bar{E}}$, and therefore is just a minor effect for weak fields but can have significant impacts for strong fields such as the logarithmic divergence in the real part.